1. Home

 The same reset after flashing requirement also exists in Platform IO, as it uses the same Arduino ESP32 Core that the Arduino IDE uses.

-You can set the USB mode to Hardware CDC and JTAG like in the Arduino IDE by adding the following build settings to your platfomio.ini file:
+You can set the USB mode to Hardware CDC and JTAG like in the Arduino IDE by adding the following build settings to your platfomio.ini file in the build flags section:

 -D ARDUINO_USB_CDC_ON_BOOT=1